AaravKhanduja/python_password_checker/README.md

 Ensure that you have downloaded the latest version of Python.
 You will need a stable internet connection to run this code as it is connecting to an external API.

-Download main.py (https://shorturl.at/kmvzV) and run the following command on terminal for Mac or equivalent on Windows/Linux
+Download main.py and run the following command on the terminal for Mac or equivalent on Windows/Linux

 `python3 {main.py_file_path} {input_password_to_check}`

 If the above command does not work follow the three steps:

-1. Download main.py(https://shorturl.at/kmvzV) and move it to your desktop
+1. Download main.py and move it to your desktop
-2. Then run the following command on terminal
+2. Then run the following command on the terminal
    `cd Desktop/`

 3. And then run the following command on terminal